 The slice logos have been in trends since the late 2017, however they have stayed in the trends throughout this year.
 The great thing about this trend is that is plays with negative spacing being part of the logo as a whole.
 The white spaces are strategically placed around lines and elements to give-off a 3D appeal.
 The logos are light and minimal appealing and create a definitely lasting impression on the viewer.

-The use of negative spacing with shapes to form an optical illusion has been a trend throughout 2018.
+The use of negative spacing with shapes to form an optical illusion has been a trend throughout 2019 and bound to continue in 2019 as well.
 The idea is to place shapes of varying sizes and textures around white negative spacing that it gives off a 3D appeal together with a hidden message which works more like an optical illusion.
 Given below are some logos that work best to explain the concept and why it has been a favorite of many logo makers.

 Apart from playing around with shapes and negative spacing one more thing that has been a favorite with designers this year (and will eventually continue through to the next) is playing with fonts.
 The trick is to use fonts, experimenting with the shape and layout.
 Not just this, the use of elements, icons and imagery in the place of fonts or in the middle of a word has been part of the trend.
 As you can see below, the placement of a horse head within the “HORSE” logo design not only is relevant but goes along the letter shape.